TuringLang/NormalizingFlows.jl/docs/src/customized_layer.md

 #### Construct the object

 Following the user interface of `Bijectors.jl`, we define a struct `AffineCoupling` as a subtype of `Bijectors.Bijector`.
-The used `parition`, `combine` functions are used used to partition and recombine a vector into 3 disjoint "subvectors".
+The functions `parition` , `combine` are used to partition and recombine a vector into 3 disjoint subvectors.
 And `PartitionMask` is used to store this partition rule.
-These three functions are all defined in `Bijectors.jl`; see the [documentaion](https://github.com/TuringLang/Bijectors.jl/blob/49c138fddd3561c893592a75b211ff6ad949e859/src/bijectors/coupling.jl#L3) for more details.
+These three functions are
+all defined in `Bijectors.jl`; see the [documentaion](https://github.com/TuringLang/Bijectors.jl/blob/49c138fddd3561c893592a75b211ff6ad949e859/src/bijectors/coupling.jl#L3) for more details.

 ```@example afc